sphinx-gallery/sphinx-gallery/README.rst

 	'gallery_dirs'  : 'auto_examples'}

-The ``gallery_dirs`` is the folder where Sphinx-Gallery will store the converted python scripts into rst files that Sphinx will process into HTML.
+The ``gallery_dirs`` is the folder where Sphinx-Gallery will store the converted Python scripts into rst files that Sphinx will process into HTML.

 The structure of the examples folder